MareGraph-EU/maregraph-eu.github.io/_pages/about.md

 ### Focus
 1. HVDs available via APIs in a machine-readable format.
 2. Lead to the creation of data products and services by the participants in the common European data spaces. ​
-3. SMEs, start-ups, as well as public organisations to use cross-EU data to scale up and offer EU-wide services.​
+3. SMEs, start-ups, as well as public organizations to use cross-EU data to scale up and offer EU-wide services.​
 4. Facilitate machine learning based on public data, especially in data-demanding areas such as climate change, pollution, or weather predictions.

 ![](/img/HVDS_v1.png){:style="height:300px;"}